softmagnet/tp/docs/DeveloperGuide.md

 #### Implementation of find predicates

-Furthermore, to fully understand the find command, we also have to understand how predicate works.
-The predicates used that filters out students or classes are typical java `Predicate`.
+Furthermore, to fully understand the find command, we also have to understand how `Predicate` works.
+The `Predicate`s used that filters out students or classes are typical java `Predicate`.
 For each searchable attribute, a new class must be created that implements `Predicate` with the right generic type (i.e. predicate class for filtering `Student` must implement `Predicate<Student>`, and predicate class for filtering `TuitionClass` must implement `Predicate<TuitionClass>`).